sahandnayebaziz/dev-blog-posts/posts/23-11-25 The Frustration of Apple News.md

 ![A screenshot from my iPad at Actual Size in Preview.
 Go ahead and check out the image up close to see for yourself.](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/Screenshot%202023-11-25%20at%203.05.07%E2%80%AFPM.png)

 You see this with all sorts of other top magazines on the 12.9-inch iPad.
-Here are screenshots of blurry covers from [Wired](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-wired.png), [The Atlantic](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-atlantic.png), [Sports Illustrated](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-sports-illustrated.png), and [The New Yorker](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-new-yorker.png).
+Here are screenshots of blurry covers from *[Wired](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-wired.png)*, *[The Atlantic](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-atlantic.png)*, *[Sports Illustrated](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-sports-illustrated.png)*, and *[The New Yorker](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-new-yorker.png)*.

 This is strange to me.
 How could this be?
 What part of the pipeline could be limiting the magazine covers from looking sharp?